Notes on GLMs

-PhD candidate at the University of Miami Rosenstiel School of Marine, Atmospheric, and Earth Science
+PhD from the University of Miami Rosenstiel School of Marine, Atmospheric, and Earth Science

 After reviewing some great tutorials, I think I understand the best steps for generalized linear models with fixed and random effects (I think).